pymc-devs/symbolic-pymc/_sources/tensorflow-simplification-example.rst.txt

         hier_norm_lik = normalize_tf_graph(hier_norm_lik)

-In :numref:`hier-normal-graph` we used an unscaled version of the normal log-likelihood.
+In :ref:`hier-normal-graph` we used an unscaled version of the normal log-likelihood.
 This is because we're emulating the effect of applying a substitution like :math:`Y \to x + \tau \epsilon \sim \operatorname{N}\left(x, \tau^2\right)`.
-This has the same effect as subtracting a :math:`\log(\tau)` term; however, the result will produce equivalent--but not equal--graphs when we compare with the manually created fully transformed graph in :numref:`manually-simplified-graph`.
+This has the same effect as subtracting a :math:`\log(\tau)` term; however, the result will produce equivalent--but not equal--graphs when we compare with the manually created fully transformed graph in :ref:`manually-simplified-graph`.

 .. code-block:: python
-    :caption: hier-normal-graph-print
     :name: hier-normal-graph-print

     tf_dprint(hier_norm_lik)